j0hnm4r5/page-scaler/README.md

 Make sure the container div for the contained content has a defined width and height!

 ## Parameters

-contentWidth: the width in pixels of the contained content
+`contentWidth`: the width in pixels of the contained content.
+Must be a number.

-contentHeight: the height in pixels of the contained content color1 [_optional_]: the primary color of the stripes (or the background color when `noStripes` is set).
-Defaults to `black`. color2 [_optional_]: the secondary color of the stripes.
-Defaults to `darkslategray`. noStripes [_optional_]: set to turn the stripes off.
+`contentHeight`: the height in pixels of the contained content.
+Must be a number.

+`color1` [_optional_]: the primary color of the stripes (or the background color when `noStripes` is set).
+Defaults to `black`.

+`color2` [_optional_]: the secondary color of the stripes.
+Defaults to `darkslategray`.

+`noStripes` [_optional_]: set to turn the stripes off.

+## Notes

+If you're seeing inconsistent results, your container div might not actually be the size you think it is — for example, padding will change the size of a div (unless you use `box-sizing: border-box;`).

 ## Potential Uses

-- Demoing content for kiosks or digital signage on other screens
+- Demoing content for exactly-sized kiosks or digital signage on other screens
 - Slideshows